 There’s lots of time to experiment too.
-You’ll work on band or ensemble pieces with your fellow music students, and perform your original works at live concerts.
+You’ll work on band or ensemble pieces with your fellow music students, and perform your original work live.

 You'll be guided by lecturers who are well-known and respected in the music industry.
 And you’ll be inspired by visits from successful musicians.
 It's your chance to find out what a career in the music industry is really like.

 The varied nature of Unitec’s music courses enables students to develop highly-desirable skills in areas such as self-management, teamwork, problem-solving, and communication; all of which makes them an attractive prospective for potential employers.
 Rather than limiting your career prospects, a music degree opens doors to a wide range of careers both within and outside the arts.